agabor/wp-web-vitals/README.md

 # WP Web Vitals

+> [!WARNING]
+> This plugin is currently in active development and has not been extensively tested on multiple websites.
+Please use it with caution, and verify the data it provides before relying on it fully.

 ## Project Overview

 This project aims to gather Core Web Vitals and other essential metrics for both guest and logged-in users separately.
 This data is vital for eCommerce and membership websites seeking to enhance the experience for logged-in users.